Scutellaria drummondii vs Scutellaria wrightii

 In Central Texas/the Edwards Plateau (where I typically am) S. resinosa is not present and should not be of concern.
 I have suspicions that many observations around the Panhandle and into parts of Oklahoma that are S. wrightii might actually be S. resinosa but I haven't the heart to go through and check them all.

-Posted by arnanthescout 12 months ago
+Posted by arnanthescout over 1 year ago

 Add a Comment